-Almost all software engineers face this dilemma at some point to the other in their career path – should I work for a small company or a large one?
+Almost all software engineers face this dilemma at some point to another in their career path – should I work for a small company or a large one?

-Along with the size of the organization, you should look at the potential of the job itself.
-Working in a large organization means little if you’ve stagnated and if your vision cannot see the light of day because of bureaucratic processes.
+Along with the organization size, you should look at the potential of the job itself.
+Working in a large organization means little if you’ve stagnated and, if your vision cannot see the light of day because of bureaucratic processes.

 But how do you know if you are a small company pro who’s stuck in a large company?

 Getting lost like a faceless drone is the reality of a large organization.
 It can be hard to get into the eye line of the right people – people who will help and augment your career path.

 A small company alleviates these challenges.
 Visibility is high, and it means more opportunities for recognition of your contribution at work.
 It is also easier to highlight initiatives, and display hard work, and talent.
 It is much easier to shine and get recognized in your area of expertise.
 There is also greater room for advancement because smaller companies are more dynamic and are in a continuous growth phase.
 With good work, coupled with great visibility, moving up the corporate ladder becomes a more agile process.

 Working in a large organization has its set of benefits – think structured environments and highly specialized roles.
 However, these benefits can become impediments to learning and growth because of their structured nature.
 Reshuffling roles can be a highly bureaucratic process, and you can find yourself doing the same work for eternity.

 In a smaller organization, there is an opportunity to work on a wider variety of assignments.
 Because tasks are not highly specialized, you are not confined to only one aspect of the work.
 Smaller organizations also work collaboratively.
 One individual can wear many hats and leverage the learning opportunity that comes with working with a small team of talented co-workers from different projects.